Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 One of the most demanded web designs in the industry is clean, minimalistic, and modern.
 That’s what most companies demand from web designers.

 The best example of this is Apple’s website!
-According to Google’s Study in 2012, simplicity is perceived as the best form of beauty as per the users.
+According to Google’s Study in 2012, simplicity is perceived as the best form of beauty by the users.

 A visually complex website isn’t really considered to be beautiful as the users stated in the study.